Alex Michelsen

-Alex T. Michelsen (born August 25, 2004) is an American professional tennis player.
-He has a career-high ATP singles ranking of world No. 30, achieved on 14 July 2025, and a best doubles ranking of No. 67, achieved on 30 June 2025.
-He is currently the No. 7 American singles player.
+Alex T. Michelsen (born August 25, 2004) is an American professional tennis player from California.
+His parents, Sondra and Erik Michelsen, both played tennis in college.
+He has a career-high ATP singles ranking of world No. 30 achieved on July 14, 2025 and a best doubles ranking of No. 67 reached on June 30, 2025.

-Junior years
+Junior career

-Michelsen and partner Adolfo Daniel Vallejo finished runner-up at the 2022 Australian Open Boys’ Doubles.
-That year, he won the singles and doubles titles at the Easter Bowl, becoming the first American champion in both disciplines since Donald Young in 2006.
-He also won the 2022 Wimbledon Boys' doubles title with Sebastian Gorzny.
-He was committed to play college tennis at the University of Georgia, but then decided to turn pro.
+He was a runner-up on boys' doubles category at the 2022 Australian Open, partnering with Daniel Vallejo.
+Later that season, he also won the singles and doubles titles at the prestigious Easter Bowl, becoming the first American champion in both disciplines since Donald Young in 2006.

+In July, Michelsen won the boys' doubles title at 2022 Wimbledon Championships, with compatriot Sebastian Gorzny.

+Michelsen had good results on the ITF junior circuit, maintaining a 36–14 singles win-loss record and reached an ITF junior combined ranking of No. 25 on 11 July 2022.

+Michelsen was committed to play college tennis at the University of Georgia, but then decided to turn pro.

-Professional
+Professional career

-2022: US Open doubles debut, First professional titles
+2022: US Open doubles debut, First ITF titles

 In August 2022, Michelsen reached his first ITF tour final in doubles at the M15 Memphis, teaming with Cooper Williams.
 He then made his Grand Slam doubles debut at the US Open playing alongside Sebastian Gorzny, losing in the first round.

 In November 2022, Michelsen won his first titles on the ITF Tour in East Lansing.
 He swept the event, defeating Alexander Kotzen in the singles final, and partnering with Learner Tien to win the doubles event.